Gum Disease Therapy

 Cavities are the most common dental problem, but gum disease is also an issue that afflicts millions of people.
 In fact, roughly 50% of adults in the United States have a form of gum disease!
 The statistics are even more staggering in other places around the globe.
 This serious condition begins subtly, exhibiting only minor symptoms at first.
 As it develops, however, it can lead to severe consequences, including tooth loss and bone deterioration.

-That is why Dr. Scott Quandt and our team will always keep an eye on your gums during your regular checkups.
-If you show any signs of the disease, we’ll be able to quickly and effectively treat it using the range of treatments we’ve outlined toward the bottom of this page.
+That is why Dr. Scott Quandt and the Dental Designs by Quandt team will always keep an eye on your gums during your regular checkups.
+If you show any signs of this condition, we’ll be able to quickly and effectively treat it using the range of gum disease treatments we’ve outlined toward the bottom of this page.

 What Is Gum Disease?